-Published January 10, 2017 By Adam Lowenstein
+Published January 10, 2017, Authored by Dr. Adam Lowenstein

 In the course of my aesthetic plastic surgery practice, many patients are of course interested and concerned about where the incisions will be placed for their surgery.
 With migraine headache and neuralgia patients, however, there is more interest surrounding pain relief than incision sites.
 That said, I have seen several revisions of migraine surgery necessary from surgeons who use a different incision pattern than I do, and I think it important for a headache surgery patient to understand why we make the incisions where we do, and how our revisions may be successful following previous “unsuccessful” nerve release surgery.
 For this discussion, we need to examine the diagram below…..